InfluxCommunity/Telegraf-Community-Configs/README.md

  - Community questions
  - Platform integrations

 The purpose of this repository is to promote the creation, sharing, and reuse of configs among the Telegraf community.
-Anybody can submit new templates or improvements upon existing configs and use these configs in their own architectures.
+Anybody can submit new configs or improvements upon existing configs and use these configs in their own architectures.

 ## Configs
 | CONFIG | DESCRIPTION | AUTHOR |